hong-nvidia/usd-keyframe-generation/README.md

 stage.Save()
 ```

 Note that we have only defined keyframe animation for the x-translation of the cube.
-Other `xform` attributes can be defined analogously, i.e. change `translate:x` part in the attribute name to `translate:y`, `rotateXYZ:z`, `scale:x`, etc.
+Other `xform` attributes can be defined analogously, i.e. changing `translate:x` part in the attribute name to `translate:y`, `rotateXYZ:z`, `scale:x`, etc.

 The resulting USD file generated from the script should look like this: